Alice Ho Miu Ling Nethersole Hospital: History

 Early in 1881, a Medical Mission Committee, mostly made up of members of the former London Missionary Society, was established to promote Western medicine in Hong Kong.
 Henry William Davis, chairman of the committee, donated substantially to set up a dispensary in the Tai Ping Shan district at the western end of Hong Kong Island.
 The dispensary was named after Davis's mother as the Nethersole Dispensary.

 Alice Memorial Hospital (雅麗氏利濟醫院) was opened at 77–81 Hollywood Road on 16 February 1887 under the management of the London Missionary Society.
 It was the first hospital in Hong Kong to train local Chinese in Western medical science.
-The hospital structure was built by a donation from Dr. Ho Kai in memory of his wife Alice Walkden.
+The hospital structure was built by a donation from Ho Kai in memory of his wife Alice Walkden.
 She died of typhoid fever in 1884, two years after her arrival in Hong Kong.
-In 1889, Dr John C Thomson, a medical missionary, was appointed the hospital's first superintendent.
+In 1889, John C Thomson, a medical missionary, was appointed the hospital's first superintendent.

 Due to the shortage of beds at the Alice Memorial Hospital, and at the initiation of Davis, the London Missionary Society established a new hospital at 10 Bonham Road.
 Opened on 5 September 1893, the hospital was called Nethersole Hospital (那打素醫院).
 It was the first hospital in Hong Kong to train nurses.

-As need for maternity beds became clear, a group of prominent Chinese people, including Dr Ho Kai, and Chau Siu-ki, raised funds for building a new hospital.
+As need for maternity beds became clear, a group of prominent Chinese people, including Ho Kai and Chau Siu-ki, raised funds for building a new hospital.
 The hospital was opened on 7 July 1904 at 6A Bonham Road and named Alice Memorial Maternity Hospital (雅麗氏紀念產科醫院).
 It was the first maternity hospital in Hong Kong, and provided midwifery training.
 It was later merged into Nethersole Hospital.

 Shortly after the opening of Alice Memorial Maternity Hospital, a proposal to build another new hospital was raised.
 Ho Miu-ling, elder sister of Dr Ho Kai and wife of Ng Choy (Wu Ting-fang), agreed to pay the cost of building this hospital.
 Located at Breezy Path, this new Ho Miu Kwai Hospital, later called Ho Miu Ling Hospital (何妙齡醫院), was opened in 1906.
 It was a two-storey building with twelve beds, six private rooms and one isolation room.
 The hospital was also managed by the London Missionary Society.

 In 1954, the three hospitals were then amalgamated into the Alice Ho Miu Ling Nethersole Hospital and operated at Breezy Path.
 The management board of the hospitals was changed from a missionary board to an independent body, the Executive Committee of The Alice Ho Miu Ling Nethersole Hospital.

 In 1991, the hospital joined the Hospital Authority to become a public hospital.

 In 1993, the Alice Ho Miu Ling Nethersole Hospital moved from Breezy Path to open the new hospital in Chai Wan, which has been known as the Pamela Youde Nethersole Eastern Hospital, under the management of the Hospital Authority.

 In 1997, the Alice Ho Miu Ling Nethersole Hospital began to operate at Chuen On Road, Tai Po, New Territories in the completely new hospital premises under the Hospital Authority.